MateuszJanduraUszu/mjmem/docs/reference/allocator/get_allocator.md

 ## Return value

-The function returns a reference to the global allocator.
-It is guaranteed to succeed.
+Returns a reference to the global allocator.

 ## Exceptions